 Equifax: 1-800-465-7166; www.equifax.ca; Consumer Relations Department, Box 190 Jean Talon Station, Montreal, Quebec H1S2Z2

 TransUnion: 1-800-663-9980-7289 (Outside Quebec) or 1-877-713-3393 (Quebec residents only); www.transunion.ca; Fraud Victim Assistance Department, P.O.
 Box 338, LCD1, Hamilton, ON L8L 7W2 (Outside Quebec); Centre De Relations Aux Consommateurs TransUnion, 1 Place Laval Ouest, Suite 370, Laval, Quebec H7N 1A1 (Quebec residents only)

 Prevent a repeat offense

 Identity theft can strike twice-victims have to be even more careful once an incident has occurred.

 It's critical that you check your account activity and balances regularly after an identity theft has occurred.
 You should also order a credit report every now and then to make sure nothing's out of order.
-You can get one free credit report per year from http://www.annualcreditreport.com.
+Canadians can get a free credit report from http://canadian-creditreport.com/.